3 Simple Steps to Start Your IT Analytics Journey

 Now that we’ve mentioned various resources for understanding data, what should you use for IT analytics?
 We know from talking to IT leaders that they use Excel to slice and dice their data, create charts, and then present their findings to the business.
 Open-source tools like D3.js are also gaining prominence, and Udacity offers a free course on using these tools.
 And of course we would be remiss if we didn’t mention that we’d love for you to check out Numerify, which gives you comprehensive IT analytics on all of your data from ServiceNow and other sources.

 And just for fun (maybe with your next cup of coffee), have a look at Nate Silver’s site, FiveThirtyEight.
 The site takes a data-driven approach to the news of the day.
 With a variety of topics covered – including politics, sports, science, economics, and popular culture – you’re sure to find something of interest.

 Regardless of whether Numerify is right for you, we’re happy that analytics are of interest to you, and hope that you will continue to follow our blog.
-And for more on how to implement analytics into IT, be sure to check out our eBook on becoming a data-driven IT manager.
+And for more on how to implement analytics into IT, be sure to check out our eBook on becoming a Data Driven IT SaaS manager.

 Download the eBook to become an IT Analytics Expert.[Photo courtesy of Pexels.]